Acura MDX Price Summary

 As of , the average Acura MDX sells for $56,084, based on 4 verified buyer transactions on CarWhere.
 Buyers are negotiating an average of 8.2% off MSRP.
 Prices range from $50,894 to $63,253.

 The Acura MDX is one of the more negotiable models on the market right now, with verified buyers averaging 8.2% off MSRP.
 Based on 4 verified transactions, prices range from $50,894 to $63,253, with an average selling price of $56,084.
-There are 10 active manufacturer incentives including lease programs, which can improve your deal further.
+For the exact 75th-percentile target price by trim and zip code — the level 25% of verified buyers got or beat — sign up for CarWhere PRO at $12.99/month.

 On a $61,474 MSRP, here's what a competitive price looks like based on 4 verified buyer transactions: